dansmyers/ComputerOrganizationAndArchitecture/Final_Exam_Review/README.md

 2. Write down the steps of the fetch-decode-execute cycle.

-3. List the motivation and design principles associated with a *Reduced Instruction Set Computer*.
+3. Summarize the motivation and design principles associated with a *Reduced Instruction Set Computer*.

 ### Assembly Language Translation